 The Association shall have a seal which shall have inscribed thereon the name of the corporation, the state of incorporation, and the words “Corporate Seal”.
 The seal may be used by causing it or a facsimile to be imprinted, affixed, reproduced, or otherwise.

 All notices of meetings required to be given to any member or Director may be given in writing by mail, e-mail, fax or other reliable source or communication to his/her last address as it appears on the books of the Association.
 Such notice shall be deemed to be given at the time when the same shall be mailed or otherwise dispatched.

-These Bylaws may be amended, altered, changed, added to or repealed by the favorable two-thirds (2/3) vote of the members in good standing of the Association who cast votes as long as at least 2/3 of the membership votes on the proposal if such proposal is fully explained prior to, or within, the mailed or emailed ballots.
-However, no amendments may be made to these Bylaws which would contradict, restrict, or otherwise conflict with any of the Restrictions recorded for the Subdivisions included within the jurisdiction of this Association.
+These Bylaws may be amended, altered, changed, added to or repealed by the favorable two-thirds (2/3) vote of the members in good standing of the Association who cast votes as long as at least 2/3 of the membership votes on the proposal if such proposal is fully explained prior to or within the mailed or emailed ballots..
+However, no amendments may be made to these Bylaws which would contradict, restrict, or otherwise conflict with any of the Restrictive Covenants recorded for the Subdivisions included within the jurisdiction of this Association.

 USE OF PROPERTY AND COMMON AREAS BY MEMBERS

 Section 1: Use of Property

 - All lots in the Subdivision shall be used for residential purposes only and by single families or the beneficiaries of family-oriented legal entities like family trusts, family LLC’s, or similar entities approved by the Board of Directors of the Association.

 - The use of the common area amenities is limited to Association Members who are single families or the beneficiaries of family-oriented legal entities like family trusts, family LLC’s, or similar entities approved by the Board of Directors of the Association.
 Such members or beneficiaries must be living together and related by consanguinity, marriage, civil union, or legal adoption.